Prince Harry Denies 'Boasting' About Killing Taliban Fighters

-Prince Harry is making his first-ever appearance on The Late Show With Stephen Colbert, which is set to air Tuesday night.
-In a preview of the episode, the Duke of Sussex gets serious about the discourse surrounding his military service.
+Prince Harry made his first-ever appearance on The Late Show With Stephen Colbert, which aired Tuesday night.
+In the sit-down interview, the Duke of Sussex gets serious about the discourse surrounding his military service.

 In Spare, Harry claims that he killed 25 suspected Taliban insurgents during his two tours of Afghanistan.
 The excerpt -- which was leaked ahead of the memoir's release -- details how the royal was neither "satisfied" nor "embarrassed" by the executions he committed while in service.